amosyu2000/cyclops/docs/SRS/SRS.md

 ### 6.2 Business Data Model and Data Dictionary
 ### 6.3 Scope of the Product
 ### 6.4 Functional Requirements
+The following are functional requirements for Cyclops.
+They will be seperated into 3 main components: Microcontroller, Blindspot, Crash Detection.

+#### 6.4.1 Microcontroller Requirements
 <table style="width: 100%; text-align: left;">
     <tr>
         <th>AF1</th>